grafana/grafana-by-example/README.md

 - Grafana Enterprise and Splunk Enterprise
 - Logs generator for testing Grafana LogQL queries
 - Cloud Helper - various scipts for using Grafana APIs
+- Postgres-metrics - Custom Prometheus exporter for SQL tables stored in Postgres
 - Jaeger and the Grafana Agent
 - Grafana Cloud Adaptive Metrics
 - Carbon Relay for Graphite metrics